TickTeam/guide-tt/ios_app/6_how_to_swipe_tasks_for_quick_actions.md

 ### How to swipe tasks for quick actions?
-Swipe a task to the left until the task bar becomes blue.
-Four different icons will appear.
+Swipe a task to the left until the task bar becomes blue, and four different icons will appear.
 They are used to change due date, move task to another list, set priority, and delete.

 ![](../images/image.ios.swipe.png)